 Another issue for professional editors is marketability.
 If you want to work with the majority of studios and production houses in Hollywood, you need to be an expert in Avid, not just Final Cut Pro.
 Even though Final Cut Pro is gaining popularity in high-end professional circles, the talent pool of highly experienced editors is still shallow when compared with AVID.

 We hope this has been a helpful introduction to Final Cut Pro.
-For lots more information on video editing, audio editing and related topics, see the links on the next page.
+For lots more information on video editing, audio editing and related topics, see the links below.